 Even simple questions in English could be too complicated and misinterpreted by somebody who is not a native English speaker.

 Would it ever make sense to consider translating a survey to as many languages as possible?
-Perhaps, but if so, avoid using auto translators because the questions might make even less sense if they were translated with an auto tool.
+Perhaps, but if so, use one of the best translation tools because otherwise the questions might make even less sense if they were translated with an auto tool.

 7. Unclear questions